home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Dependencies

-Dependencies are other Home Assistant integrations that you want Home Assistant to set up successfully prior to the integration being loaded.
-This can be necessary in case you want to offer functionality from that other integration, like using webhooks or a MQTT connection.
-Adding an integration to dependencies will ensure the depending integration is loaded before setup, but it does not guarantee all configuration entries have been set up.
+Dependencies are other Home Assistant integrations you want Home Assistant to set up successfully before the integration is loaded.
+Adding an integration to dependencies will ensure the depending integration is loaded before setup, but it does not guarantee all dependency configuration entries have been set up.
+Adding dependencies can be necessary if you want to offer functionality from that other integration, like webhooks or an MQTT connection.
 See the [MQTT section](#mqtt) for more details on handling this for MQTT.

 Built-in integrations shall only specify other built-in integrations in `dependencies`.
 Custom integrations may specify both built-in and custom integrations in `dependencies`.